-We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis and generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area of an entryway.
-Our security solutions, ShotSpotter for Highways, ShotSpotter for Campus, ShotSpotter for Corporate as well as CaseBuilder are typically sold on a subscription basis, each with a customized deployment plan.
-ResourceRouter and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
+We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis and generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area between two sensors.
+Our security solutions, ShotSpotter for Campus and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
+Our ResourceRouter, CaseBuilder and CrimeTracer solutions are also sold on a subscription basis that is generally customized based on the number of sworn officers in a particular city.

 We derive the majority of our revenues from subscription services.
-We recognize subscription fees ratably, on a straight-line basis, over the term of the subscription, which for new customers is typically one to three years in length.
-Customer contracts may include one-time fees for the set-up of our sensors in the customer's coverage areas, training, and third-party integration licenses.
+We recognize subscription fees ratably, on a straight-line basis, over the term of the subscription, which for new customers is typically initially one to three years in length.
+Customer contracts include one-time set-up fees for the set-up of our sensors in the customer's coverage areas, training, and third-party integration licenses.
 If the set-up fees are deemed to be a material right, they are recognized ratably over three to five years depending on the contract term.
 Training and third-party integration license fees are recognized upon delivery.

 We also generate revenues through sales to two customers through sales channel intermediaries that include enhanced services.
-One sales channel intermediary contract through our Technologic Solutions subsidiary includes (i) a single on-premise software license for our proprietary software technology and related maintenance and support services and (ii) professional software development services, such as for software development and testing for product feature enhancements, by executing supplementary work orders.
+One sales channel intermediary contract through Technologic includes (i) a single on-premises software license for our proprietary software technology and related maintenance and support services and (ii) professional software development services, such as for software development and testing for product feature enhancements, by executing supplementary work orders.
 The second sales channel intermediary contract includes an enterprise CaseBuilder solution with supplemental professional services to integrate CaseBuilder with the customer's existing systems that will remain in place.

 For ShotSpotter sales to cities, we generally invoice customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
 For SafePointe, we generally invoice the first year's subscription price when the contract is fully executed.
-For ShotSpotter for Highways, ShotSpotter for Campus, ShotSpotter for Corporate and CrimeTracer, we generally invoice customers 100% of the total contract value when the subscription service is operational, which is often soon after contract execution.
+For ShotSpotter for Campus, ShotSpotter for Corporate and CrimeTracer, we generally invoice customers 100% of the total contract value when the subscription service is operational, which is often soon after contract execution.
 All fees billed in advance of services being delivered are recorded as deferred revenue.
 The timing of when new miles go live can be uncertain and, as a result, can have a significant impact on the levels of revenues and deferred revenue from quarter to quarter.

+For ShotSpotter, our pricing model is based on a per-square-mile basis.
+For SafePointe, our pricing model is based on a per-lane basis.
+For ShotSpotter for Campus, ShotSpotter for Corporate and CaseBuilder, our pricing model is on a customized-site basis.
+For ResourceRouter, CaseBuilder and CrimeTracer, pricing is currently customized, generally tied to the number of sworn police officers in a particular agency.
 We may also offer discounts or other incentives in conjunction with all ShotSpotter sales in an effort to introduce the product, accelerate sales or extend renewals for a longer contract term.
 As a result of our process for invoicing contracts and renewals upon execution, our cash flow from operations and accounts receivable can fluctuate due to timing of contract execution and timing of deployment.